Validate HUGE file support

-#3 Updated by Dimitri Schoolwerth about 1 month ago
+#3 Updated by Dimitri Schoolwerth 3 months ago

 Thank you for the explanation.
 Completely understood about not changing anything now with a release pending of course.
 Just wanted to add my two cents before any bigger changes would be made.
 And I forgot to mention I wouldn't mind looking into this as well (just not right now), probably by starting with running the existing test suites and then adding one that fails on large files.

-#4 Updated by Robin Mills about 1 month ago
+#4 Updated by Robin Mills 3 months ago

 I would be delighted to accept your help.
 I suggest you start on basicio.cpp (and http.cpp) and validate them on large files.
 That's quite an easy task.
 Once you get involved with reading images, you have code for each image type to consider.